KrishnanSG/Cloud/README.md

 **How is this better?**

-1. With the help of threading each friend's data is downloaded independently, hence creating better user experience as we minimized those boring loading screens to a great extent.
+1. With the help of threading each friend's data is downloaded independently, hence creating better user experience as we have minimized those boring loading screens to a great extent.
 Download to try it out :)
 2. Since we have focused on photo sharing primarily we believe that we have achieved a faster traffic management, thanks to the script file we devoloped.
-3. All your data is secure and store in an encrypted form.
+3. All your data is secure and stored in an encrypted form.

 # Future Release
 1. To add the feature of comment,like and share.